diogomusou/100-days-of-code/log.md

 ### Day 8: April 25th, 2017

 **Today's Progress**: freeCodeCamp(FCC): Finished all the Basic Algorithm Scripting and JSON APIs and Ajax.
 Starting the random quote machine project now.
+Treehouse: Watching the basic UX course.

-**Thoughts:** FCC: Algorithm is fun!
+**Thoughts:** FCC: Having a hard time with API and ajax...

 **Discoveries:** .fromCharCode()  .charCodeAt()